 A strategy is a general plan of action designed to achieve a long-term or overall aim, whilst a system is a fixed set of rules.

-The Racing Horse prefers a strategy these days though we have used systems.
+The Racing Horse prefers a strategy though we do use systems.
 Our cornerstone bet is the Pacafi and the essential and common sense rationale that accompanies it has stood the test of time and make up the 'FOUR CORNERS' of our betting slip.
-This raison d’être was essential in 1950, vital now and will be relevant in 2021.
+This raison d’être was essential in 1950, vital now and will be relevant in 2025